-According to a report by the Rochester Area Community Foundation, Rochester is the fifth poorest city in the country and has the highest concentration of extremely poor neighborhoods.
-The report also shows that more than 160,000 people live below the federal poverty line in the nine-county region and that children are far more likely to be poor than adults.
-In addition, blacks and Hispanics have a much higher rate of poverty in Rochester than elsewhere in New York state.
+According to a report by the Rochester Area Community Foundation, Rochester is the fifth poorest city in the country with the highest concentration of extremely poor neighborhoods.
+The report also shows that more than 160,000 people live below the federal poverty line in the nine-county region and children are far more likely to be poor than adults.
+In addition, blacks and Hispanics have a much higher rate of poverty in Rochester than elsewhere in New York State.

 Armed with these facts, the church and other faith leaders decided to do something about it, saying children deserve more.

 “Children in Rochester schools need support that goes beyond teachers or families,” said John Wilkinson, pastor of Third Presbyterian Church.
 “We aren’t presuming anything negative but whenever other adults get together to help, it’s always good.”

 The church has taken a keen interest in helping schools and their leaders find ways to reach children who have a lot stacked against them.
 Members and friends of the church serve as tutors for elementary and high school aged students and also support the Corner Place Arts Academy, which works with children through visual and performing arts.
 Church members are also working with the Rochester City Schools on ways to help children.

 “There are a lot of educators in the Presbyterian congregations of Rochester, so this is a natural fit for them,” said Lynette Sparks, associate pastor for outreach and evangelism.